FreshCrispyBacon/ADS-2/README.md

 In this research project, the IV-Infra dataset was used to aid in the detection and mapping of traffic signs.
 The dataset contains a series of photographs taken in October 2022 near Haarlem with a resolution of 5120 by 5120 pixels, which provides a complete view of the area.
 The dataset also includes information such as the coordinates, heading, pitch, roll, and the date and time when the photographs were taken.
 Additionally, IV-Infra also supplied LiDAR data, which is a technology that uses laser beams to measure distances and can create a detailed 3D map of an area.

 The NDW dataset, or the National Road Traffic Sign Database, was also used in the research.
-This dataset contains information on traffic sign characteristics such as type, placement and locations
+This dataset contains information on traffic sign characteristics such as type, placement and locations.

 ### Dataset NDW